cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 cmake --build build -j 12
 ```

+Note that we don't need to provide an explicit `CMAKE_PREFIX_PATH` value if we installed our `core_project` in a standard system-wide location, like `/usr/local`.

-Et voila!
-This builds our `dependent_project` without issues and we can run the binary that we've just built too:
+Running these commands builds our `dependent_project` without issues and we can run the binary that we've just built too:

 ```cmd
 ./build/print_hello